slott56/py-web-tool/src/pyweb.rst

         |loz| *Weaver code chunk begin-end (18)*.
 Used by: Weaver subclass of Emitter... (`13`_)

+**TODO:** Is this really necessary?
+Should we inject additional material into the woven output?
+It seems like a potentially bad idea because of the complications of various markup tool chains.

 The ``fileBegin()`` method emits the necessary material prior to a chunk of source code, defined with the ``@o`` command.